Euharlee, Georgia

 Euharlee is a city in Bartow County, Georgia, United States.
-The population was 4,136 at the 2010 census, an increase of 29% over the 2000 count of 3,208.
+As of the 2020 census, Euharlee had a population of 4,268.

 Euharlee is a bedroom community of Cartersville, the Bartow County seat which is located 9 mi to the east.
 They are connected through Euharlee Road, and by a chain of subdivisions and homes.
 Euharlee is located next to Plant Bowen, which has the second-largest generating capacity of any coal-fired power plant in the United States.

 History

 Euharlee was originally called Burge's Mill by settlers as early as the 1840s.
 The town was incorporated as Euharlee by the General Assembly of Georgia on September 16, 1870.
 "Euharlee" is a name derived from the Cherokee language, meaning "she laughs as she runs", referring to the sound of the Euharlee Creek.

 Geography

 Euharlee is located in southwestern Bartow County at (34.147174, -84.936445).
 The Etowah River, part of the Alabama River watershed, flows through the eastern part of the city.
 Euharlee Creek joins the river just south of the center of town and is crossed by the Euharlee Covered Bridge, one of the oldest covered bridges in Georgia.

 According to the United States Census Bureau, the city has a total area of 14.1 km2, of which 13.7 km2 is land and 0.4 km2, or 2.83%, is water.